obowersa/relay-azure-alert/README.md

-# Jira Server integration
+# Azure Alert Integration

-Integration with Jira Server for Puppet Relay.
+Integration with Azure Alerts for Relay

 ## Actions